-This blog post is all about exploring black and white for babies.
+This blog post is all about exploring the benefits of black and white for newborn babies.
 It touches on why black and white products are beneficial for your little ones, when babies can start seeing colours and which types of products are great for encouraging newborn cognitive, physical and visual development.

 1. How long does it take for babies to see colour?